 Projects meeting the definition of New Affordability and General Occupancy that are located in Rural geographies as defined by OHFA's 2024-2025 USR Index.

 Set Asides

 (1) Appalachian Set Aside

-OHFA will reserve 9% LIHTC resources for at least two housing developments that are located in an Appalachian County4 and secure at least 70% of total competitive points.
+OHFA will reserve 9% LIHTC resources for at least two of the highest-scoring housing developments that are located in an Appalachian County and secure at least 70% of total competitive points.